• Published April 21, 2024

 Keep a gratitude journal.
 Use a book, use your phone, or use one of the many apps that offer this service, but don’t miss the opportunity to reframe your long-term mindset.
 Writing down even 3 good things every day will quickly train your brain to look for positives throughout your day.
 This will pay off both personally and professionally, as your happiness boost will be noticed in and out of the office.

-If you want to spread the benefits of gratitude to those around you, you may wish to extend your thanks to others at work; this will help your team members feel appreciated, engaged, and supported.
+If you want to spread the benefits and encourage gratitude in the workplace, you may wish to extend your thanks to others at work to help your team members feel appreciated, engaged, and supported.

 Want to make this a daily practice?
 Once a week — perhaps first thing on Monday or last thing on Friday — spend no more than 3 minutes writing a quick gratitude letter to someone in your life.
 This can be handwritten or sent via email, but try following our widely recognized SBI™ feedback model to make it quick, easy, specific, and impactful: